prisma/dataguide/content/07-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### Type Safety: Weak

 Although Bookshelf.js does have `@types` type definitions, these provide the bare minimum to compile TypeScript code without errors.
-If you're looking to work with a Knex.js-based ORM-like library with strong TypeScript support, both Objection.js and Mikro-ORM provide thorough type safety and are better supported and maintained.
+If you're looking to work with a Knex.js-based ORM-like library with strong TypeScript support, both Objection.js and MikroORM provide thorough type safety and are better supported and maintained.

 ## Objection.js